passwordiscomputer/social-network-api/to_do.md

 # To DO
 [X] User Authentication
-[] create account linked to user to make app more secure [] create relationship model that allows accounts to add accounts as friends and accept them as friends [] create posts model with text and images
+[] create account linked to user to make app more secure??
+[X] create relationship model that allows accounts to follow other accounts (uses acts_as_follower gem) [] create posts model with text and images
 [] create messaging system for interaction between users [] create comment model for commenting on posts